View Document Text

 Affiliates

-A formal agreement between nonaffiliated financial companies that
+A formal agreement between non-affiliated companies that together market financial

 David M. Klaskin